fernandezfran/lithiation_protocol/README.md

 You also need a [DFTB+](https://github.com/dftbplus/dftbplus) executable.

-The set of parameters for the Li Si interaction can be downloaded [here](https://github.com/alexispaz/DFTB_LiSi/tree/main/lisi) and you must copy them to the `B-params` directory.
+The set of parameters for the LiSi interaction can be downloaded [here](https://github.com/alexispaz/DFTB_LiSi/tree/main/lisi) and you must copy them to the `B-params` directory.